 Creating Good Content

-Let me define good content in the context of a eCommerce site.
-You can think of good content in multiple levels:
+Let me define good content in the context of an eCommerce site.
+You can think of good content at multiple levels:

 - Accurate and detailed information about your product